 5. Cover plate with parchment and lay the dough on top.
 Form into a disk about 1-inch high and 9-inches around.
 Chill overnight in the fridge (or at least 2 hours but the more the better).

 6. Preheat oven to 325ºF.
 Roll the dough into 1-1/2 inch balls (roughly 40g).
 Chill for another 20 minutes in the fridge.
 Roll in turbinado sugar and then bake for 8 minutes on middle rack.
 Take sheet out and bang it on the counter (this helps cracks to form and the chocolate to flatten out into little pools).
 Raise rack one notch higher and bake for another 3 minutes.
 Do not overbake!
-Once finished, bang the sheet one more time on the counter and then let the cookies cool for a few minutes on the sheet before moving them to a cooling rack.
+Once finished, let the cookies cool for a few minutes on the sheet before moving them to a cooling rack.

 Makes 2 dozen.